ellieso-code/ellieso-code/README.md

 # Hey, I'm Ellie 👋

-I'm a product leader and former creative entrepreneur with 10+ years building across games, media, and culture on three continents.
+I'm an AI-native product leader and former creative entrepreneur.
+For over a decade, I've been bringing bold ideas to life across tech, games, and culture.

-Most recently, I shipped Telegram games played by millions, leading product in a lean, fast-moving team.
-Before tech, I launched festivals and built creative platforms across South East Asia.
+I've led product and built the AI systems behind casual games played by millions.
+A builder at heart, I thrive in lean, AI-augmented teams that move fast, collaborate closely, and ship things people actually enjoy.

-That creative background still shapes how I work: curious, user-focused, always building.
+Before product, I launched festivals, led cross-cultural teams, and built platforms for creators.
+That creative edge still shapes how I work today: curious, always down to experiment, and never stuck in one lane.

-Now I'm exploring AI, turning experiments into products that are equal parts playful and useful.
+Right now, I'm all-in as a builder: shipping my own products, systems, and tools, building AI operating systems, and helping others do the same.

-Let's make something people love. ✨
+Let's connect and have a chat! ✨

 📍 Paris, France